Esri/arcgis-maps-sdk-toolkit-qt/Common/AR/Ar.md

 ```

 5c.
 Call the `ArcGISArView::qmlRegisterTypes()` before the creation of the QML engine, to register the
 `ArcGISArView` and `LocationDataSource` C++ classes in QML engine.
-This is necessary to create a object
+This is necessary to create objects
 of these types in QML.
 ```
 Esri::ArcGISRuntime::Toolkit::ArcGISArView::qmlRegisterTypes();